Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.Artifacts/samples/Sample1_HelloWorldPipeline.md

 ## List pipelines

-To enumerate all pipelines in the Synapse workspace you can call `GetPipelinesByWorkspace`.
+To enumerate all pipelines in the Synapse workspace call `GetPipelinesByWorkspace`.

 ```C# Snippet:ListPipelines
 Pageable<PipelineResource> pipelines = client.GetPipelinesByWorkspace();